 4. Assess your emotions and give them to God

 Luckily for us, as Christian women, we don’t have to overcome the feeling of a heartbreak alone.
 But we can tap into the strength and peace that God provides.
 Matthew 11:28 says:

 Come to me, all you who are weary and burdened, and I will give you rest.

 While God clearly does not say that he will make things undone, he does promise comfort and a break.
-When we go to God with our pain of rejection, getting over a heartbreak becomes bearable and less overwhelming.
+When we go to God with our pain of rejection, getting over a breakup becomes bearable and less overwhelming.